At NPR, diversity is not a special project — it is our core work.

 - We continue our leadership of the Public Media Village, a collaborative recruiting effort at the NABJ, NAHJ, NAJA and AAJA conventions.

 - Consultant Doug Mitchell is continuing the NPR NextGen Radio program, which connects college journalists with professionals from NPR and Member stations across the country with a strong focus on bringing young people of color into the system.

 - In 2019, we created the Reflect America Fellowship, a year-long program aimed at helping newsroom and programming teams expand the diversity of their sources while introducing NPR to new, talented journalists.
 Pien Huang, the inaugural fellow, helped the NPR Science desk craft a sourcing strategy.
 She now reports fulltime on health for NPR and has been a significant voice in coverage of the COVID-19 pandemic.
-Current fellow Ashish Valentine has worked with reporters and producers on Weekend Edition, All Things Considered and the Business desk to include more diverse voices in their storytelling.
-His final three-month reporting stint is with the Race and Identity team on the National desk.
+Last year's fellow Ashish Valentine now works as an assistant producer on All Things Considered.
+Current fellow Miranda Mazariegos began her fellowship year on July 6th.

 - Code Switch launched two new fellowships, one for early-career and one for more experienced journalists.
 In June, the show announced that there will be three fellows — Sam Yellowhorse Kesler, Kamna Shastri, and Isabeth Mendoza.